mediachain/mediachain/rfc/mediachain-rfc-1.md

 The Mediachain is stored in a distributed append-only datastore with content addressable access.
-This maps well to the IPFS[2] peer-to-peer network, which names and accesses data using the SHA256 hash of the content.
+This maps well to the IPFS[2] peer-to-peer network, which names and accesses data using the cryptographic hashes of the content.
 Objects stored in the network are immutable and persistent;
 their hashes become their _Canonical_ identifiers through which they can be referenced.